Māra

 Rachel Stephenson 2004

-Voices rise up from underneath the peat documenting a year of divisive racial politics, as well as moments of celebration and exchange.
-These recordings were taken from RNZ National Radio, Te Reo Irirangi O Aotearoa, throughout 2004, and include kōrero and waiata, Indigenous .perspectives, voices and oral traditions.
+Voices rise from under the peat and document a year of divisive racial politics.
+They also sing of celebration and exchange and include kōrero and waiata, Indigenous .perspectives, voices, and oral traditions.